 Where a principal gives authority to his agent to make admissions on his behalf, the principal is bound, as regards third persons, by any admission so made1, provided that the admission is within that authority2.
-Where, however, the agent makes any admission without, or in excess of, his authority, the principal is not bound by it3, although if the agent, at the time when he made the admission4, was acting on his principal's behalf5 in the transaction to which the admission referred6, and made it in the ordinary course of his duty as such agent, the principal would be
+Where, however, the agent makes any admission without, or in excess of, his authority, the principal is not bound by it3, although if the agent, at the time when he made the admission4, was acting on his principal's behalf5 in the transaction to which the admission referred6, and made it in the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN